AdobeDocs/acrobat-services-learn.en/help/usecases/ddppdfembedapi.md

 ## Next steps

-Acrobat Services APIs help developers easily solve digital publishing challenges using a PDF-centric workflow.
+[!DNL Acrobat Services] APIs help developers easily solve digital publishing challenges using a PDF-centric workflow.
 You've seen how to create a sample Node web app to display a collection of whitepapers.
 Then, acquire a [free API credential](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html) and built restricted access to the whitepapers, which can be displayed in one of four [embed modes](https://documentcloud.adobe.com/view-sdk-demo/index.html#/view/FULL_WINDOW/Bodea%20Brochure.pdf).

 Putting this workflow together helps the [hypothetical marketer](https://www.adobe.io/apis/documentcloud/dcsdk/digital-content-publishing.html) gather lead contact information in exchange for whitepaper downloads and view statistics on who is interacting with the PDFs.
 You can incorporate these features into your website to drive and monitor user engagement.